 companion.
 The females return to us during their heat cycles and again

 when they are due to whelp until weaned from the puppies.
+We produce only two litters from each of our females and then they are spayed and live with their host families permanently.
 In addition to

 our sires at our kennel, we also use FTCH sires in the United Kingdom.